A mechanic opened a restaurant. On his days off, he fixes junk cars and gives them to people in need.

 Mike Jennings, 31, was completely floored when Middleton showed up at his home in Hanahan, S.C., with a refurbished 2000 Subaru Forester.

 “I knew he did it for people, but I never thought I’d be getting one,” said Jennings, who is also an auto mechanic and regularly volunteers to fix cars with Middleton.
-“It’s awesome to be able to help out and see other people receive cars also.”
+“It’s awesome to be able to help out and see other people receive cars, also.”

-Jennings’s own car died, and his fiancé was furloughed during the pandemic.
+Jennings’s own car died, and his fiancee was furloughed during the pandemic.
 Thanks to Middleton, “I was able to keep paying the bills and keep a roof over my family’s head,” he said.

 Local officials say the car program has had an effect on their small towns, and in October, Middleton won a Jefferson Award, a national honor that recognizes Americans who exhibit exceptional public service.